dennmart/wanikani-gem/README.md

   # => [{"character"=>"後輩", "kana"=>"こうはい", "meaning"=>"junior, one's junior", "level"=>25, "stats"=>nil}, {"character"=>"年輩", "kana"=>"ねんぱい", "meaning"=>"elderly person, old person", "level"=>25, "stats"=>nil}, ...]
 ```

+## Handling API Request Exceptions

+The gem will handle API request exceptions with the following exception classes:

+- `Wanikani::InvalidKey`: The API response will return a 401 status code indicating that the API key used is not valid.
+The gem will throw this exception so you can catch errors where the API key is not valid.
+- `Wanikani::Exception`: Any API responses with a non-successful (20x) status code **or** with an `error` key in the body will throw this exception, including additional information on the status code (if not a 20x status code) or the message in the body (if the `error` key is present in the response).

 ## Contributing

 I'll be super-happy if you guys help giving back!
 If you want to do some hacking on the WaniKani gem, this is a good guideline to get started: